Banquo: Sources

-It is known that the House of Stuart descends from Walter fitz Alan, Steward of Scotland, and in some studies he is believed to have been the grandson of Fleance and Gruffydd ap Llywelyn's daughter, Nesta ferch Gruffydd.
+The House of Stuart descends from Walter fitz Alan, Steward of Scotland.
+In some studies he is believed to have been the grandson of Fleance and Nesta ferch Gruffydd, Gruffydd ap Llywelyn's daughter.
 However, in Frederic van Bossen's handwritten notes, which were created from numerous resources he collected in his travels through Europe, Fleance's wife is identified as Nesta's sister, Marjoretta the daughter of "griffin ap Livlein".
 In reality, Walter fitz Alan was the son of Alan fitz Flaad, a Breton knight.

 Unlike his sources, Shakespeare gives Banquo no role in the King's murder, making it a deed committed solely by Macbeth and his wife, Lady Macbeth.
 Why Shakespeare's Banquo is so different from the character described by Holinshed and Boece is not known, though critics have proposed several possible explanations.
 First among them is the risk associated with portraying the king's ancestor as a murderer and conspirator in the plot to overthrow a rightful king, as well as the author's desire to flatter a powerful patron.
 But Shakespeare may also simply have altered Banquo's character because there was no dramatic need for another accomplice to the murder.
 There was, however, a need to provide a dramatic contrast to Macbeth; a role that many scholars argue is filled by Banquo.
 Similarly, when Jean de Schelandre wrote about Banquo in his Stuartide in 1611, he also changed the character by portraying him as a noble and honourable man—the critic D.W.
 Maskell describes him as "...Schelandre's paragon of valour and virtue"—probably for reasons similar to Shakespeare's.

 Banquo's role in the coup that follows the murder is harder to explain.
 Banquo's loyalty to Macbeth, rather than Malcolm, after Duncan's death makes him a passive accomplice in the coup: Malcolm, as Prince of Cumberland, is the rightful heir to the throne and Macbeth a usurper.
 Daniel Amneus argued that Macbeth as it survives is a revision of an earlier play, in which Duncan granted Macbeth not only the title of Thane of Cawdor, but the "greater honor" of Prince of Cumberland (i.e. heir to the throne of Scotland).
 Banquo's silence may be a survival from the posited earlier play, in which Macbeth was the legitimate successor to Duncan.